redfrogsss/designo-multipage-website/README.md

 [![wakatime](https://wakatime.com/badge/user/2cbd8003-b8b8-4565-92d7-ad9c23ff1846/project/153b6d55-e088-43d7-ac3c-b0562ba961d0.svg)](https://wakatime.com/badge/user/2cbd8003-b8b8-4565-92d7-ad9c23ff1846/project/153b6d55-e088-43d7-ac3c-b0562ba961d0)

-This is a multi-page website built with Next.js, TypeScript and integrated with Strapi CMS.
+This is a multi-page website built with Next.js, TypeScript, SASS and integrated with Strapi CMS.
 It is part of a code challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/designo-multipage-website-G48K6rfUT).

 This repo is the frontend part of the project.
 The backend part is in [this repo](https://github.com/redfrogsss/designo-multipage-website-backend).